 Syringe type silver is a special formula of silver clay which allows you to extrude it from a syringe.
 It comes pre-packed in a syringe, using a special formula giving you a perfect smooth extrusion with no air bubbles or the extruded clay breaking.

 Use Art Clay Silver syringe to:

 - decorate your unfired silver clay with squiggles and lines - it makes beautiful leaves, twigs, and flowers!

 - create bezels to set lab-created and other safe-to-fire stones before firing.
 Simply draw a little donut shape and then push your stone in.

-- on its own to make hollow filigree like designs.
-Simply create a core shape with cork clay and cover it with the syringe.
-When you fire the piece, the cork clay will burn away and leave you with a hollow delicate piece.
+- as it is, on its own to make hollow filigree like designs.
+Simply create a core shape with an burnable material like wood clay and cover it with the syringe.
+When you fire the piece, the core will burn away and leave you with a hollow delicate piece.

 Keep your syringes standing with the tip in a glass of water when you're not using them.
 Remember to put it back as soon as you stop extruding so the tip doesn't dry out.

 When fired, the syringe shrinks about 10-12% which helps enhance fine details.
 It can be fired with a gas torch, on a gas hob, or in a kiln.

 Adding tips lets you extrude fine, medium and large sized clay ropes/snakes.
 You can find optional syringe tips here.